M6D6M6A/PY_FANCY_MS_DOCS/README.md

 - [ ] Clone / Add / Create Tables
 - [ ] Insert formulas
 - [ ] Edit Font, Colors & Borders
-- [ ] Improfing Code Qualtity and Speed
+- [ ] Improving Code Qualtity and Speed
+- [ ] Improve the ease of use

 ###### Would be nice
 - [ ] Image support